djordjije11/FONdrum/README.md

 # FON<i>drum</i> - web app for online wine sales

 The project's theme is a web application for online wine sales – FONdrum.
-This small application consists of two primary use cases: searching for wines by styles and grape varieties, and ordering selected wines.
+This small application consists of few primary use cases: searching for wines by styles and grape varieties, ordering selected wines and paying them online via PayPal account.
 In addition to the mentioned use cases, the user is greeted with a welcome message, a mini gallery, and a brief description of the wine cellar on the application's home page.